TomHarrop/tcdemux/README.md

 GAACATAC,GCTTGTCA,sample2,sample2_r1.fastq,sample2_r2.fastq
 ```

-`tcdemux` will process the `sample1` and `sample2` r1 and r2 files separately, resulting in output files called `sample1_r1.fastq.gz`, `sample1_r2.fastq.gz` and `sample1.unpaired.fastq.gz`, and the same for sample2.
+`tcdemux` will process the sample1 and sample2 r1 and r2 files separately, resulting in output files called *sample1_r1.fastq.gz*, *sample1_r2.fastq.gz* and *sample1.unpaired.fastq.gz*, and the same for sample2.

 `tcdemux` does not demultiplex the samples in this case.
 The external barcodes are checked for errors before trimming and masking.
-Checking barcodes is necessary because barcode errors are sometimes allowed in the Illumina workflow.
-**`tcdemux` does not allow barcode errors.**
 You can check if your fastq files have barcode errors like this:

 ```bash